 Group members are encouraged to attend all sessions, but missing one session is fine.
 This series has limited capacity and therefore attendance is important.
 To illustrate, we use all sessions to foster community and build an open space for sharing.

 SC Writes for Young Adult Cancer Survivors (YACS) is a 4-part program series.
-We will meet weekly on Tuesdays from 1:30-3:00pm ET, starting on July 5th, 2022.
+We will meet starting on October 4th, 2022.

 Program Dates: